Cycling the Hebridean Way truly is the experience of a lifetime, this guide explains exactly how you can do it yourself!

 To continue to the next island, Harris, take a ferry from Berneray to Leverburgh(regular service, approximately every 2 hours, crossing time 1 hour).

 Difficulty: easy (total elevation gain 100 metres)

 What to see along the way: The Black Horse pub in Linaclate (Benbecula), Linaclate beach (Benbecula), beaches of North Uist: especially Carinish and Traigh Bhalaig

-Arriving to Leverburgh on Harris, you will instantly recognise a change in terrain; southern islands of the archipelago were mostly flat, however, Harris is famous for being hilly, so prepare yourself for several strenuous ascents.
+Arriving to Leverburgh on the Isle Harris, you will instantly recognise a change in terrain; southern islands of the archipelago were mostly flat, however, Harris is famous for being hilly, so prepare yourself for several strenuous ascents.

 The first landmark to pass while cycling in Harris are the unique mazes of marsh.
 Only 1 km further you’ll come to the grand Scarista beach, the road follows its full length.
 The cycling route follows the A859 along western shores of Harris and is literally squeezed between stunning coastline and rugged hills.
 Soon you’ll come to a viewpoint over Horgabost beach (another stunner!) and only a couple of kilometres further you’ll be speechless again, looking down to sands of Luskintyre.

 As soon as you pass the viewpoint to Luskintyre beach, the first hard ascent starts, followed by a fine 5 km downhill ride to Tarbert, the capital of Harris.
 The second ascent awaits you just past Tarbert, where the road A859 encircles the slopes of the highest mountain on Outer Hebrides, Clisham.
 Again, it’s followed by an amazing 6 km downhill ride, with the most stunning views to the hills and lochs.